mikematics22800/React-Blog/README.md

-# React-Blog, a simple React blog that caches and displays user input.
+# React-Blog, a simple blog application that caches and displays user input.

 ## Installation